 AP PHYSICS 1 (one credit; grades 11-12): This is a year-long college level laboratory course for science oriented students.
-Course focus includes Newtonian mechanics, work, energy and power, mechanical waves, sound and static electricity.
+This algebra-based course focus includes Newtonian mechanics, work, energy and power, rotational and periodic motion, and static electricity.
 Students will be expected to take the AP Physics 1 Exam.
 A score of 3, 4, or 5 on the Exam may earn one semester of college credit.